 Methley Lane, Methley, Leeds, LS26 9HG Main switchboard: 01977 518518 Out-patient bookings: 01977 518518View on map

-The anterior cruciate ligament (ACL) is one of the main restraining ligaments of the knee (see anatomy above).
-The ACL is sited in the centre of the knee and runs from the back of the femur to the front of the tibia and acts to prevent excessive forward movement of the tibia.
-It’s action, however, is to keep the knee stable during rotational movements like twisting, turning or side-stepping activities.
+The anterior cruciate ligament (ACL) is one of the main restraining ligaments of the knee (see the diagram above).
+The ACL sits in the centre of your knee, running from the back of the femur (your thigh bone) to the front of the tibia (shin bone).
+Its role is to prevent excessive forward movement of the tibia.
+In practice, the ACL keeps your knee stable, especially when you twist, turn or side-step.

-The ACL also provides important information to the muscles around the knee (proprioception), which are involved in protecting the knee during activities.
+The ACL also provides important information to the muscles around the knee (proprioception), which help protect the knee during physical activities.

-A ruptured ACL can normally be diagnosed from the history of the injury and confirmed with specific tests at the time of your examination.
-The diagnosis can be difficult in some cases (especially fresh injuries where examination may be too uncomfortable and those with other injuries to the knee); in these cases the diagnosis can usually be confirmed by MRI scan.
-A torn ACL cannot be seen on x-ray.
+Yorkshire Knee Clinic’s specialists can usually diagnose a ruptured ACL from the history of the injury, confirmed with specific tests at the time of your examination.
+Diagnosis can be difficult in some cases (especially in the case of fresh knee injuries where examination may be too uncomfortable, or where the ACL damage is just one of a number of injuries to the knee).
+In these cases, we will usually confirm the diagnosis with an MRI scan as a torn ACL cannot be seen on x-ray.

-Late diagnosis of ACL injuries is very common but unfortunately the knee often sustains further damage during the delay months (or even years) due to patients trying to return to twisting activities.
-Unfortunately this additional knee injury adversely affects the ultimate outcome of reconstructive surgery.
+Late diagnosis of ACL injuries is very common.
+Unfortunately, this can often mean the knee sustains further damage during the months (or even years) between initial injury and consultation.
+Such additional knee injuries can adversely affect the outcome of reconstructive surgery.

 Non-surgical treatment of an ACL injury involves a supervised physiotherapy programme concentrating specifically on:

-ACL reconstruction may be performed either as day case or overnight surgery.
+Your ACL reconstruction may be performed either as a day case or overnight surgery.

-In patients who are having the operation for appropriate reasons and who comply with rehabilitation (6-9 months), there is a 90 to 95% chance of a good result: that is, where stability is restored enough for the patient to undertake activities, including sports, that they were previously unable to.
+Provided you give your knee the right rehabilitation period (6-9 months) and follow our guidance, there is a 90 to 95% chance of a good outcome: that is, where stability is restored enough for you to undertake activities, including sports, that you were previously unable to.

-Complications include infection (<1% significant), nerve damage (a numb patch of skin, quite common over a small area, but rarely a problem), stiffness (uncommon) and failure of the graft due to re-injury or unexplained failure.
+Complications can include infection (in less than 1% of cases), nerve damage (a numb patch of skin, quite common over a small area, but rarely a problem), stiffness (uncommon) and failure of the graft due to re-injury or unexplained failure.